-Shamrock was named by an Irish immigrant sheep rancher by the name of George Nickel when in 1890, the Irishman applied to open a post office at his dugout home six miles north of the present town site.
-Suggesting the name for good luck and courage, the post office never opened because Nickel’s home burned down, but the name stuck.
-Having gained approval for the name, another post office was operated nearby for a short time, but, Shamrock did not get its official beginning until the Chicago, Rock Island and Gulf Railway arrived in the summer of 1902.
-By August, town lots were being sold at the town site that went by the name of Wheeler.
+Shamrock was named by an Irish immigrant sheep rancher George Nickel when in 1890, the Irishman applied to open a post office at his dugout home six miles north of the present townsite.
+The mail was to be carried once a week from nearby Mobeetie.
+Nickel suggested the name for good luck and courage, but the post office never opened because Nickel’s home burned down, but the name stuck.
+Having gained approval for the name, another post office was operated nearby at the Jones family home for a short time, with Mary Ruth Jones becoming Shamrock’s first postmistress.

+However, the town of Shamrock did not get its official beginning until the Chicago, Rock Island and Gulf Railway arrived in the summer of 1902.
+By August, lots were being sold at the townsite that went by the name of Wheeler.
 However, the railroad named the stop Shamrock in 1903, and so the town returned to the original name.
-In the same year a new school opened in the small settlement and the town began to compete with nearby Story and Benonine as local trade centers.
-By 1906, Shamrock had emerged as the leader and businesses from the other two small towns moved to Shamrock.
+In the same year, a new school opened in the small settlement, and the town began to compete with nearby Story (now called Lela) and Benonine as local trade centers.
+By 1906, Shamrock had emerged as the leader, and businesses from the other two small towns moved to Shamrock.

-The Old “Reynolds Hotel” was completed 1928, which housed many weary travelers for approximately 50 years.
+By 1925 the population had grown to 2,500.
+The following year saw the discovery of oil in the area, and the arrival of Route 66 and Shamrock began to boom.
+The Old “Reynolds Hotel” was completed in 1928, which housed many weary travelers for approximately 50 years.
 Today, the building is home to the Pioneer West Museum.

 Boasting nearly 4,000 residents by 1930, Shamrock catered to the many travelers of Route 66 and Highway 83.
-Its main avenue was rife with garages, filling stations, restaurants and tourist courts.
+Its central avenue was rife with garages, filling stations, restaurants, and tourist courts.
 Among these were the Tower Station and U-Drop Inn Restaurant.
-Representing the art-deco style that was popular in the 1920s and 1930s, the building was completed in 1936.
+Representing the art-deco style popular in the 1920s and 1930s, the building was completed in 1936.
 Local newspapers reported it as “the swankiest of swank eating places” and “the most up-to-date edifice of its kind on the U.S. Highway 66 between Oklahoma City and Amarillo.”

-In 1938, the town bandmaster by the name of Glen Truax, started a St. Patrick’s Day celebration on the weekend nearest March 17, complete with parades and entertainment, a tradition that continues to this day.
+In 1938, the town bandmaster Glen Truax started a St. Patrick’s Day celebration on the weekend nearest March 17, complete with parades and entertainment, a tradition that continues to this day.